electron/website/blog/electron-29-0.md

 | 27.x.y       | 28.x.y       | 29.x.y       |

 ## What's Next

+Did you know that Electron recently added a community Request for Comments (RFC) process?
+If you want to add a feature to the framework, RFCs can be a useful tool to start a dialogue with maintainers on its design.
+You can also see upcoming changes being discussed in the Pull Requests.
+To learn more, check out our [Introducing electron/rfcs](https://www.electronjs.org/blog/rfcs) blog post, or check out the README of the [electron/rfcs](https://www.github.com/electron/rfcs) repository directly.

 In the short term, you can expect the team to continue to focus on keeping up with the development of the major components that make up Electron, including Chromium, Node, and V8.